pavannayakanti/amazon-elastic-kubernetes-service-course/docs/scale-down-nodegroup.md

 ---

 ## 📌 Tip
-You can automate this using:
+You can use this command as an alternative:
 ```bash
 aws autoscaling update-auto-scaling-group \
   --auto-scaling-group-name <your-ASG-name> \